 Regular Full Time.
 A regular full-time employee is appointed to an authorized position that involves, on the average, at least 40 work hours per week and that is expected to last at least six months.
-Regular full-time employees may be either hourly or salaried.
+Regular full-time employees may be either hourly or salaried and classified as Exempt or Non-Exempt, per the Department of Labor Wage and Hour Division guidelines.

 Regular Part-Time.
-A regular part-time employee is appointed to an authorized position that involves, on the average, 30 but fewer than 40 work hours per week and that is expected to last at least six months.
-Part-time employees are paid on an hourly basis.
+A regular part-time employee is appointed to an authorized position that involves, on the average, 29 but fewer than 40 work hours per week and that is expected to last at least six months.
+Part-time employees are paid on an hourly basis at a rate of \$10.00 an hour.

 Temporary Full-Time.
 A temporary full-time employee is an employee hired to work an average of at least 30 hours per week for a period expected to last less than six months.
-Temporary full-time employees may be either hourly or salaried.
+Temporary full-time employees may be either hourly or salaried and do not receive any County benefits.

 Temporary Part-Time.
-A temporary part-time employee is an employee hired to work an average of 30 hours per week for a period expected to last less than six months.
-Part-time employees are paid on an hourly basis.
+A temporary part-time employee is an employee hired to work an average of 29 hours per week for a period expected to last less than six months.
+Part-time employees are paid on an hourly basis and do not receive any County benefits.